How to Plan the Best Trip to Vava’u

 Finally, check out the Information, Shops & Services in Vava’u for more practical tips.

-Iconic water experiences like swimming with whales and diving astonishing dive sites are the main reasons travellers make the journey to Vava’u.
+Iconic water experiences like swimming with whales and diving at astonishing dive sites are the main reasons travellers make the journey to Vava’u.
 But on land, the Tongan crafts scene to the scenery captured from the main island’s breathtaking lookouts are more reasons to explore this island group.

 The Top Experiences in Vava’u